carbon-language/carbon-lang/docs/project/goals.md

 Carbon forward at a reasonable pace and with a reasonable cost.
 Simultaneously, an evolving language must not leave software behind to languish, but bring software forward.
-This requirement should not imply compatibility, but instead some (likely tool-assisted) migratability.
+This requirement should not imply compatibility, but instead some migratability, likely tool-assisted.

 **Be mindful of legacy.** Globally, there may be as many as 50 billion lines of C++ code.
-Any evolution of Carbon that fails to account for human investment (training) and legacy code (representing significant capital) is doomed from the start.
+Any evolution of Carbon that fails to account for human investment/training and legacy code, representing significant capital, is doomed from the start.
 Note that our priority is restricted to legacy source code; we do not prioritize full support of legacy object code.
-While that still leaves many options open (such as dedicated and potentially slower features), it does limit the degree to which legacy use cases beyond source code should shape the Carbon design.
+While that still leaves many options open, such as dedicated and potentially slower features, it does limit the degree to which legacy use cases beyond source code should shape the Carbon design.

 #### Code that is easy to read, understand, and write

-While this is perhaps the least unique (among programming languages) of the goals we list here, we feel it is important to state it, explain all of what we mean by this, and fit it into our prioritization scheme.
+While this is perhaps the least unique among programming languages of the goals we list here, we feel it is important to state it, explain all of what we mean by this, and fit it into our prioritization scheme.

 Software, especially at scale and over time, already imposes a burden on engineers due to its complexity.
 Carbon should strive for simplicity to reduce